 I believe healthcare ought to be a choice.
 By removing America’s ability to choose whether or not they want healthcare – and what kind – the Affordable Care Act harms many of the very people it aims to help.
-It taxes those who cannot afford healthcare, government or private.
+It taxes those who cannot afford healthcare, be it government or private.

-Clean Special Interests Out of the Healthcare Industry
+Clean Special Interests Out of the Healthcare Industry.

 For years, special interests have squeezed out viable, affordable healthcare options with their lobbying and legislative influence.
 These huge, powerful groups have made it nearly impossible for smaller companies to provide healthcare options to the public.